noamraph/nix-pills/pills/04-basics-of-language.md

     9

-So beware when you want to refer to a variable from the outer scope, but it\'s also defined in the current let expression.
+So beware when you want to refer to a variable from the outer scope, but it's also defined in the current let expression.
 The same applies to recursive attribute sets.

 ## With expression